Ordinary membership is the ideal grade for anyone looking to keep in touch with arboriculture.

 How can I demonstrate my membership?

-After your ordinary membership application is confirmed you’ll receive your welcome pack which will include your Membership Card for the year.
+After your membership application is confirmed you’ll receive your welcome pack which will include your official Membership Card for the year.

 How will this help me in the industry?

-As an ordinary member you will be kept up to date via eNews and the ARB Magazine, but if you are looking to advance your career and knowledge then a higher grade of membership would be suitable for you.
+As an Ordinary member you will be kept up to date on industry developments and best practice via eNews and the ARB Magazine, but if you are looking to advance your career and knowledge then a higher grade of membership would be suitable for you.

 Are there any additional options to my membership?

-Members can also choose ‘full UAG membership’.
+Members can also choose Full Utility membership.
 The Utility Arboriculture Group aim to raise consistency in the level and standards of both tree work and safety nationwide, and its members will have access to minutes and the opportunity to be part of consultation on significant issues.
-Members will be kept informed on the latest significant issues, health and safety bulletins and latest standards and be able to vote on elections to the UAG Core group.
-If you have a passion and an interest in raising and advancing tree work standards you can even join the UAG Core group or Arborists Working Group and Consultants Working Group, by nomination, to help progress and steer their initiatives and work.
+Full members will be kept informed about health and safety bulletins and latest standards, and are able to vote in UAG Core group elections.
+If you have a passion and an interest in raising and advancing utility tree work standards, you can even stand for election to join the UAG Core group, to help progress and steer their initiatives and work.